 We’ve analyzed the stats from the 2021/22 season and highlight areas where teams need to find ways to improve.

-If you find a free bet or two in your accounts, then why not use it now before the season starts as the odds can be much better now than when the season gets under way.
+If you find free bets in your accounts, then why not use it now before the season starts as the odds can be much better now than when the season gets under way.

 It seems petty to criticise Manchester City after they withstood the pressure put on them by Liverpool, but there are areas the champions can improve in.
 Pep Guardiola’s side finished the campaign one point clear of Jurgen Klopp’s side despite scoring 99 goals.